 For more information call (314) 246-7525.

 $7 for seniors, Webster alumni and students from other schools

 $6 for Webster University staff and faculty

 Free for Webster students with proper ID.

-We offer general admission seating with payment of cash or check only.
+We offer general admission seating with payment of cash, check, or credit.

 Note: Last-minute changes may occur.